mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "Stay here," said Setre, and she bolted into the smoke to investigate.

+He took the time to read the paper that had been given to him: _2000 paces east.
+Fallen tree_ is all it read.

+_The smoke is a distraction_, he thought. _A chance for me to get away_.

-_a distraction_, he surmised.
-He read the paper that had been given to him: _2000 paces east - fallen tree_ is all it read, but it was hope enough for him not to give it a second thought.
-He oriented himself eastward, with Ara against his right cheek, and through the flurry of people he fled toward the treeline, never stopping to look back.
+He knew that it was a stretch, but a shred of hope was all he needed in that moment.
+Without a second thought he oriented himself eastward with Ara against his right cheek and through the flurry of people running to and fro, he ran back into that dark forest, not stopping to look back.